gulfofmaine/buoy_barn/Readme.md

 To start the database, you'll need to configure it with a username and password.
 You'll also need to set a secret key that Django will use to protect sessions.

-Redis also runs as a cache, and the uri to the cache instance should be included.
+Redis also runs as a cache and a task queue, and the uri to the cache instance should be included.

 To do so create a `secret.env` file in `./docker-data/` that looks something like this.